Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 {{phoneNumber}}

-Template 3: The Location/Remote Flexibility Play
+Template 3: The Location / Remote Flexibility Play

 Use case: Targeting candidates seeking remote or relocation opportunities.

-Subject: Fully remote {{role}}—{{location}} not required
+Subject: Fully remote {{role}} — {{location}} not required

 Hi {{firstName}},

 Saw you're based in {{currentLocation}}.
-We're hiring a {{role}} with zero location restrictions—work from anywhere in {{allowedRegions}}.
+We're hiring a {{role}} with zero

 Quick context: